 There are many possible symptoms of lead poisoning.
 Lead can affect many different parts of the body.
 A single high dose of lead can cause severe emergency symptoms.

-However, it is more common for lead poisoning to build up slowly over time.
-This occurs from repeated exposure to small amounts of lead.
+However, it is more common for lead poisoning to occur slowly over time.
+This results from repeated exposure to small amounts of lead.
 In this case, there may not be any obvious symptoms.
 Over time, even low levels of lead exposure can harm a child's mental development.
 The health problems get worse as the level of lead in the blood gets higher.

 Lead is much more harmful to children than adults because it can affect children's developing nerves and brains.
 The younger the child, the more harmful lead can be.
 Unborn children are the most vulnerable.